Olav Iversen

-Olav Iversen (born September 23, 1977, in Sandøy, Møre og Romsdal) is a Norwegian heavy metal singer-songwriter and musician.
+Olav Iversen (born 23 September 1977 in Sandøy Municipality, Møre og Romsdal) is a Norwegian heavy metal singer-songwriter and musician.
 He is better known as a founding member and the guitarist, lead vocalist, and primary songwriter of the rock band Sahg, as well as its only constant member.

 Musical career

 Iversen's remarkable career began with Trucks, a British/Norwegian pop punk band, whose most popular release was the 2002 novelty single, "It's Just Porn Mum".
 The single was a Top 5 hit in Norway, and peaked at No. 35 in the UK Singles Chart.

 He's best known for being the only constant member and co-founder of the hard rock band Sahg in 2004, along with Tom Cato Visnes (King ov Hell), Einar Selvik (Kvitrafn) and Thomas Tofthagen.

 Iversen has also been an active member in several bands in his country, as Audrey Horne and Manngard.

 Apart from his musical projects, he has also worked as an art director and graphic designer in Bergen since 2000.